 With Stronger Democratic Support, D.C.
 Statehood Fight Returns To Capitol Hill

-"We've gotten off of the wish list to an approach of a new reality," Norton, the district's nonvoting delegate, tells NPR.
+"We've gotten off of the wish list to an approach of a new reality," Norton, the district's nonvoting delegate, told NPR.

 Her legislation, H.R.
-51, will be the subject of a House Oversight Committee hearing on Monday.
-It was approved by the Democratic-led House in a historic vote last year, but never reached the GOP-controlled Senate.
+51, was the subject of a House Oversight Committee hearing on Monday.
+It was approved by the Democratic-led House in a historic vote last year but never reached the GOP-controlled Senate.
 And although Democrats now hold a slim majority in the Senate, the measure faces long odds in the upper chamber.

-"Even when a matter affects only the District of Columbia, everybody can vote on it except the person who represents the District of Columbia," she says.
+"Even when a matter affects only the District of Columbia, everybody can vote on it except the person who represents the District of Columbia," she said.

 A "brick wall" in the Senate

-With a record number of cosponsors, Norton says the bill is "guaranteed passage" in the House.
-The Senate version of the bill has more than 40 Democratic cosponsors, including Senate Majority Leader Chuck Schumer of New York.
+With a record number of co-sponsors, Norton said the bill is "guaranteed passage" in the House.
+The Senate version of the bill has more than 40 Democratic co-sponsors, including Senate Majority Leader Chuck Schumer of New York.
 President Biden has repeatedly indicated support for D.C. statehood.

+New national polling, conducted by Data for Progress and the progressive coalition Democracy for All 2021 Action, shows a record high level of support, with 54% of likely voters supporting D.C. statehood.

 Most Democrats claim the filibuster has become a tool of obstruction, one that prevents them from enacting the agenda they campaigned on and that the American people expect them to deliver on.